 You may qualify for help with your rent through Housing Benefit.
 If you are eligible for Pension Credit (guarantee credit), Income Support, income-based Jobseeker's Allowance or income relate Employment and Support Allowance you qualify for maximum help with your rent.
 But you can still qualify for help even if you do not get these benefits.

 You should enter your eligible rent, as defined under Housing Benefit rules.
 Housing Benefit can only be claimed to help with the part of the rent that is ‘eligible’.
-Any help you currently receive through Housing Benefit should be excluded from the amount you enter.

 For example, take someone who rents a property where the full rent is £80 per week but £10 of this is for heating and hot water, which are not eligible costs under Housing Benefit rules they should enter £70 per week into the calculator as their eligible rent (£80 per week minus £10 per week ineligible costs).